rabbit19981023/single-page-application-example/README.md

 Hit CTRL-C to stop the server
 ```

-- just open your browser with url `localhost:8080`
+Just open your browser with url `localhost:8080`